OROHealth/gom-jabbar/poutine/RobotMaker.md

 Now, since we are a smart company, we built Robot that are capable to individually (each line is a robot with a name):

-- Outremona: take cheese from a box an squeeze it
+- Outremona: take cheese from a box and squeeze it
 - Montroyashi: listen to other robots' environment sounds and display Leonard Cohen lyrics, detect drunk people
 - Verduny: cut potatoes in dynamicaly-sized cube and dip them in maple sirup
 - Nordo: boil potatoes and give their current softness level